World Chefs: Cookbook shows chili is versatile, for every taste

-NEW YORK (Reuters) - Cookbook author and restaurant owner Kate Rowinski is a big fan of chili because it is so versatile.
+NEW YORK, March 19 (Reuters) - Cookbook author and restaurant owner Kate Rowinski is a big fan of chili because it is so versatile.

 Rowinski, 58, makes classic versions with turkey or ground beef but does not stop there.
 Peanuts and pork, wild boar and pumpkin and even Maine haddock are added to recipes in her new book, “The Ultimate Guide to Making Chili.”